fc-thrisp-hurrata-dlm-graveyard/flotilla-defunct/content/index.md

 # Extensions<a name="extensions"></a>

-One of the primary goals of creating Flotilla is a pool of extensions, middleware, and packages that that promote code reuse and the wasted effort of recreating everything from net/http whenever you want to do something requiring a web framework in Go(unless thats your thing).
+One of the primary goals of creating Flotilla is a pool of extensions, middleware, and packages that that promote code reuse and the prevention of wasted effort in recreating everything from net/http whenever you want to do something requiring a web framework in Go(unless thats your thing).
 There are no standard extensions as of right now, but examples for creating extension can be found [here](https://github.com/thrisp/flotilla_skeleton), as well your imagination in reading the Flotilla source code.

 # Community<a name="community"></a>